kemalcr/kemalcr.com/guide.md

 end
 ```

-**NOTE:** For Array or Hash like params, Kemal will group like keys for you.
+**NOTE:** For Array or Hash like parameters, Kemal will group like keys for you.
 Alternatively, you can use the square bracket notation `likes[]=ruby&likes[]=crystal`.
 Be sure to access the param name exactly how it was passed. (i.e. `env.params.body["likes[]"]`).

 # [HTTP Request / Response Context](#context)

-Accessing the HTTP request/response context (query params, body, content_type, headers, status_code) is super easy.
+Accessing the HTTP request/response context (query paremeters, body, content_type, headers, status_code) is super easy.
 You can use the context returned from the block:

 ```ruby
 # Matches /hello/kemal